Herdora/chisel/docs/contact.md

 - Welcome newcomers to the community

 ### 🎯 **Stay On-Topic**
-- Keep discussions relevant to Chisel and ML
+- Keep discussions relevant to Keys & Caches and ML
 - Use appropriate channels for different topics
 - Avoid spam, self-promotion, or off-topic content
 - Follow platform-specific guidelines